 Find your right fit by exploring the student groups in the College of Science and Engineering.
 Groups include competitive teams, fraternities & sororities, honor societies, leadership, professional organizations, project-based, and special interest.

 The WCS program is a student run organization where women meet to share their experiences and accomplishments, meet distinguished women of computer science, and enhance their professional skills.
 All women interested in the computer science profession are welcome.

 Competitive Programming Club

-The Competitive Programming Club is a brand new group for competitive programming, coached by expert postgrads who have real-world software engineering experience.
+The Competitive Programming Club is a new group for competitive programming, coached by experts with real-world software engineering experience.
 Come sharpen your speed and accuracy at solving challenging problems and learn to ace a coding interview!

 All student groups at the U of M